1854books/VCRM/README.md

 ## Bibliography

+*Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.

+*The Bhagavad Gita with the Commentary of Sri Sankaracharya.* Translated by Alladi Mahadeva Sastri, Samata Books, 1897.

 *The Christian Bible.* Novum Testamentum Graece, Wurttembergische Bibelanstalt, 1898, Eberhard Nestle.

+*The Dhammapada.* Translated by Daw Mya Tin, Department for the Promotion and Propagation of the Sasana, 1993.

-"The Flag Code of India."
-Ministry of Home Affairs, Government of India, 2002.
+*The Flag Code of India.* Ministry of Home Affairs, Government of India, 2002.

 *The Holy Bible, Containing the Old Teſtament, and the New: Tranſlated